rfpacheco/BLASTOISE/README.md

 ## Dependencies

-BLASTOISE requires Python 3.10 or higher and depends on several libraries that are automatically installed through the conda environment:
+BLASTOISE requires Python 3.12 or higher and depends on several libraries.
+Most Python libraries are installed automatically via the conda environment (and pip),

 - pandas
 - pyranges
 - biopython
 - blast
-- Other dependencies specified in environment.yml
+- Other dependencies specified in environment.yaml

 ---